Go to All Blogs | Special Offers | Bird Miles Program

-Please also visit the South African government’s Covid-19 portal for further pandemic updates in South Africa.
-The South African government requires us to put this link on our website, and we agree it’s a good idea to help spread awareness!
+Please also visit the South African government’s Covid-19 portal for further updates on the pandemic in South Africa.
+Since one of our offices is in South Africa, the South African government requires us to put this link on our website, and we agree it’s a good idea to help spread awareness!

 World Health Organization and government travel advice on the coronavirus outbreak:

 The Centers for Disease Control give up-to-date advice for travelers.
-Please refer to https://wwwnc.cdc.gov/travel; we would be unwise to try and second-guess the advice given there.
+Please refer to the CDC website; we would be unwise to try and second-guess the advice given there.

-The World Health Organization (WHO) is also (of course) a brilliant source of up-to-date travel advice for international travelers with respect to COVID-19, so we strongly recommend reading https://www.who.int/emergencies/diseases/novel-coronavirus-2019/travel-advice
+The World Health Organization (WHO) is also (of course) a brilliant source of up-to-date travel advice for international travelers with respect to COVID-19, so we strongly recommend reading their website.

-And please continue to check your government’s travel advice which is, too, regularly updated.
-For example, here is the US government advice for visitors to Thailand, as just one example: https://travel.state.gov/content/travel/en/traveladvisories/traveladvisories/thailand-travel-advisory.html.
+And please continue to check your government’s travel advice, which is also regularly updated.
+For example, here is the US government advice for visitors to Thailand, as just one example.

 Is your birding tour in jeopardy?